How to Get Rid of Pavement Ants | Natural or Insecticide?

 Pavement ants are hardy creatures, able to thrive beneath cracks, sidewalks, stone, concrete slabs, and more.

-Ant baits are an environmentally friendly form of chemical control, with pavement ants readily transporting them back to their colony, where the poison is consumed by the queen and workers, resulting in the elimination of the entire colony.
-Insecticides in the form of powder or dust can also help eradicate pavement ant colonies, although it may take longer to see results.
+To get rid of pavement ants, you can use ant baits, which is an environmentally friendly form of chemical control.
+Additionally, insecticides in the form of powder or dust can also help eradicate pavement ant colonies, although it may take longer to see results.

 Of course, the best course of action is to prevent an infestation from occurring in the first place.
 Keeping your surroundings clean, regularly disposing of garbage and leftovers, and ensuring that there are no cracks or holes in your home that could provide shelter for pavement ants are all effective preventative measures.